AztecProtocol/aztec-connect-bridges/README.md

 > Note: Currently adding a new bridge or asset to Aztec Connect is permissioned and requires our approval.
 > Once Aztec Connect leaves beta this won't be the case anymore and developing a bridge will become completely permissionless.

-To get started follow the steps bellow:
+To get started follow the steps below:

 1. Fork this repository on GitHub, clone your fork and create a new branch: